Nixsuki/GPU-Turbo-Boost/README.md

 # GPU Turbo Boost
 ## Description
-This module aims to increase Qualcomm Snapdragon powered devices by up to 75% but at the same time reduces power consumption by up to 25% seamlessly.
+This module aims to increase performance of Qualcomm Snapdragon powered devices by up to 75% and at the same time reduces power consumption by up to 25% seamlessly.

 ## Supported Processor
 - Snapdragon only!